TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Introduction/Index.rst

 ^^^^^^^^^^^^^^^^^^^

-This document contains information about the File Abstraction Layer, which has been added to TYPO3 in version 6.0.
+This document contains information about the File Abstraction Layer, which has been added to TYPO3 CMS in version 6.0.

 Additional information are available `in the wiki`_.

 .. _in the wiki: http://wiki.typo3.org/FAL

 .. _what-s-new: